mulecode/tool-set/docker/java/README.md

 ## Java 21 OpenJDK docker image

-This repository houses a Docker image equipped with OpenJDK 21 under alpine linux architecture, designed to be versatile across different pipeline solutions.
+This repository houses a Docker image equipped with OpenJDK 21 and maven under alpine linux architecture, designed to be versatile across different pipeline solutions.
 This image adheres to the [3musketeers](https://3musketeersdev.netlify.app) pattern, ensuring compatibility and promoting a standardized approach to tool usage.